Despite being a necessity for almost every U.S. employer, workers’ compensation law can be confusing and complicated for small business owners.

 Here are some of the factors that vary from state to state.

 In most states, any employer with one or more employees is required by law to carry workers’ compensation insurance.
-However, there are some states where this doesn’t hold true.
 However, there are some states (like Georgia) where this doesn’t hold true.
 Instead, workers’ compensation coverage isn’t required until a company reaches three or more employees.

 Furthermore, how an employee is defined differs.
 Most states agree that the employee limits apply to full- and part-time employees, but they may differ in how they treat sole proprietors, partners, members of an LLC, independent contractors, "gig economy" workers and family members.